janis-commerce/mongodb-index-creator/README.md

 npm install @janiscommerce/mongodb-index-creator
 ```

-## :warning: Important Change since _2.4.0_
+## :warning: Important Change since _2.5.0_
-- Now if an error occurs either while deleting previous indexes or creating new ones, an Exception will be thrown aborting the index creation.
+- Now if an error occurs either while dropping indexes or creating new ones, the process will be continue a report errors in the end of the process.

-## Big Changes in _2.0.0_
-- Now we use `@janiscommerce/model@^5.x.x` with all the new features of that magic package.
-- Now the index are located in each Model and are obtained with the `indexes` static _getter_.
-- Now it's possible to drop all the indexes removing the `indexes` static _getter_.

 ## Configuration
 This package uses models for maintain indexes, creating or dropping if needs.